 If there is a positive and a negative review of the manuscript, the Executive Editor appoints an additional Reviewer.
-Negative feedback is considered by the Editorial Board, which makes the final decision.
-If the manuscript is rejected, the Editorial Board reserves the right not to enter into a discussion with the authors.
+Negative feedback is considered by the Editorial Board which makes the final decision.
+If the manuscript is rejected, the Editorial Board reserves the right not to enter into a discussion with the Authors.

-The Editorial Board reserves the right to refuse, after preliminary consideration, the submission of materials for review in case of incorrect manuscript design, inconsistency with the basic scientific criteria, the Journal topics, plagiarism, re-publication, etc.
+The Editorial Board reserves the right to refuse, after preliminary consideration, the submission of materials for review in case of incorrect manuscript design, inconsistency with the basic scientific criteria, the Journal scope, plagiarism, re-publication, etc.

 Conflict of Interest Disclosure Policy

-The Executive Editor of the Journal recuses himself from the review of materials in case of conflict of interests as a result of competition, collaboration and other relations with the Author and organizations related to the materials.
+The Executive Editor of the Journal recuses himself from the review of materials in case of conflict of interests as a result of competition, collaboration or other relations with the Author and organizations related to the materials.

-The journal publishes information on financial support for research.
+The Journal publishes information on financial support for research.

 Research Engagement and Collaboration

 The Editorial Board publishes in the public domain on the website the current Rules for Authors and Reviewers.